risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 slug: /superset-integration
 ---

-# Integration with Apache Superset

 Apache Superset is an open-source data exploration and data visualization software application.
-A Python database driver must be installed to connect Superset to an additional database.
+As a database, RisingWave can act as a data source for Business Intelligence tools like Apache Superset.

 This guide will go over how to:
 * Connect RisingWave to Superset.